 Another great budget option, the Parrot Anafi FPV is a compact, foldable drone that can still shoot some truly impressive video.
 Parrot stripped down this drone, removing sensors to keep the price down and the weight light.
 The result is a 4K camera drone with a variety of features that belong in a much higher price bracket.
 The camera and three-axis gimbal are great, and it syncs up well with your phone.
 Every aspect of this drone was designed with travel in mind, so the easy-to-use USB charging comes as no surprise.
 The only catch is that it can be more difficult to control and prevent crashes than other options on this list, so we recommend it for those who have flown drones before.

 This AI camera is more than a drone, but that doesn’t mean it isn’t perfect for aerial shots.
 The PowerVision PowerEgg X Explorer can be used as a handheld camera, mounted on a tripod, or used as a drone.
 It shoots in 4K at 30FPS, and comes equipped with facial recognition technology.
 You can select a person and the camera will automatically follow them, making it great for tracking shots or sports coverage.
-And it’s on sale for $100 off right now, so it’s really a no-brainer.

 The next step up in the DJI line is this superb camera drone, which improves on the DJI Mini in almost every way.
 Still very portable, the Mavic 2 Zoom includes 8GB of internal storage, impressive battery life, and most important for filmmakers, a two-time optical zoom.
-The zoom is easy to control from the app, so if you are looking to do more with your drone than just going wide, you might want to look into this one.
-The 12-megapixel camera shoots up to 4K, but at lower resolutions it is capable of reaching frame rates of up to 60FPS.
+The zoom is easy to control from the app, so if you are looking to do more with your drone than just go wide, you might want to look into this one.
+The 12-megapixel camera shoots up to 4K, but at lower resolutions it is capable of reaching frame rates of up to 60fps.

 We saved the best for last.
 If you’re a seasoned professional who demands the absolute best, or just like to dream about the finest gear, consider the Phantom 4 Pro.
 The flight performance is unmatched, with a variety of smart flying options that utilize GPS to take this drone wherever you need it to go, exactly when you need it to.
 The battery life is impressive, and it can stay in the air for over half an hour.
-The photographic quality is stellar as well, as the Phantom 4 Pro sits in the rarified club of drones capable of shooting 60FPS in 4K.
+The photographic quality is stellar as well, as the Phantom 4 Pro sits in the rarified club of drones capable of shooting 60fps in 4K.
 If you want to feel assured that you’ll never have to worry about your drone, this is the smartest pick.